August 14, 2019

 Thomson Reuters Announces Annual Renewal of Normal Course Issuer Bid

-For its current NCIB that expires on May 29, 2018, Thomson Reuters previously sought and received approval from the TSX to repurchase up to 36 million common shares.
-Of this amount, Thomson Reuters has repurchased approximately 12.4 million common shares through May 17, 2018 for a total cost of approximately US$0.56 billion, representing an average price of US$45.17 per share.
+For its NCIB that began on May 30, 2018 and expired on May 29, 2019, Thomson Reuters previously received approval from the TSX to repurchase up to 32,230,450 common shares (which reflects the company’s share consolidation in November 2018).
+Of this amount, Thomson Reuters repurchased approximately 24.9 million common shares for a total cost of approximately US$1.22 billion, representing an average price of US$49.24 per share.
 Thomson Reuters repurchased the common shares through the facilities of the TSX, the New York Stock Exchange (NYSE) and other alternative trading systems through its broker.

 From time to time, when Thomson Reuters does not possess material nonpublic information about itself or its securities, it may enter into a pre-defined plan with its broker to allow for the repurchase of shares at times when Thomson Reuters ordinarily would not be active in the market due to its own internal trading blackout periods, insider trading rules or otherwise.
 Any such plans entered into with Thomson Reuters broker will be adopted in accordance with applicable Canadian securities laws and the requirements of Rule 10b5-1 under the U.S. Securities Exchange Act of 1934, as amended.

-Decisions regarding any future repurchases will depend on the timing of the closing of the proposed Financial & Risk transaction and other factors, such as market conditions, share price and other opportunities to invest capital for growth.
+Decisions regarding any future repurchases will depend on certain factors, such as market conditions, share price and other opportunities to invest capital for growth.
 Thomson Reuters may elect to suspend or discontinue share repurchases at any time, in accordance with applicable laws.

 SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS

-Certain statements in this news release are forward-looking, including the company's plans to repurchase up to US$500 million of its common shares and make a substantial issuer bid/tender offer to its shareholders after the closing of the proposed Financial & Risk transaction.
-These forward-looking statements are based on certain assumptions and reflect our company’s current expectations.
-As a result, forward-looking statements are subject to a number of risks and uncertainties that could cause actual results or events to differ materially from current expectations.
-There is no assurance that a transaction involving all or part of the F&R business will be completed or that other events described in any forward-looking statement will materialize.
+Certain statements in this news release are forward-looking.
+While the company believes that it has a reasonable basis for making forward-looking statements in this news release, they are not a guarantee of future performance or outcomes and there is no assurance that the events described in any forward-looking statement will materialize.
+Forward-looking statements are subject to a number of risks, uncertainties and assumptions that could cause actual results or events to differ materially from current expectations.
+Many of these risks, uncertainties and assumptions are beyond our company’s control and the effects of them can be difficult to predict.
 You are cautioned not to place undue reliance on forward-looking statements which reflect expectations only as of the date of this news release.
 Except as may be required by applicable law, Thomson Reuters disclaims any obligation to update or revise any forward-looking statements.

 Frank J. Golden